 Associate Professor David Kaszuba holds a Ph.D. from The Pennsylvania State University.
 He teaches a variety of public relations, journalism and communications courses.
 He also is the adviser to The Lanthorn—the university yearbook—and the communications honorary, Lambda Pi Eta.
 His research interests include media history.

 Associate Professor Craig Stark holds a Ph.D. in mass communications from The Pennsylvania State University.
 He teaches courses in audio and video production and distribution, media history and criticism.
 His research interests include radio history, political economy of mass communications and emerging media technologies.
 He also provides support to WQSU-FM.

-Assistant Professor D. Jasun Carr holds a Ph.D. from the University of Wisconsin-Madison.
+Assistant Professor D. Jasun Carr is a Ph.D. candidate from the University of Wisconsin-Madison.
 He teaches a variety of courses in broadcasting digital media.
 His research interests include media effects, political communication and consumer culture.